Bryan De La Cruz Player Props: Marlins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is seventh in MLB with a collective 9.3 strikeouts per nine innings.
+- The Orioles pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Orioles have a 4.15 team ERA that ranks 16th among all league pitching staffs.
+- The Orioles' 4.13 team ERA ranks 15th among all league pitching staffs.

-- The Orioles are sending Kremer (9-4) to the mound for his 19th start of the season as he aims for his 10th victory.
-He is 9-4 with a 4.78 ERA and 92 strikeouts through 98 2/3 innings pitched.
+- Gibson tries for his 10th victory when he makes the start for the Orioles, his 20th of the season.
+He is 9-6 with a 4.60 ERA and 89 strikeouts in 109 2/3 innings pitched.

-- In his last appearance on Wednesday, July 5, the right-hander went seven innings against the New York Yankees, allowing one earned run while surrendering four hits.
+- In his last appearance on Sunday against the Minnesota Twins, the right-hander tossed seven innings, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.